masterminds-kenya/social_network/checklist.md

   - [x] Function to create a worksheet
   - [x] Function to update a worksheet
   - [x] Can read and format desired DB data into worksheet.
+  - [x] Includes a report for the brand insight metrics on the campaign report
+  - [ ] Separate google sheet reports for influencer or brand metrics
 - [x] create a route & view for the sheets data view
-- [ ] For a given worksheet, ability to edit existing permissions
+- [x] For a given worksheet, ability to edit existing permissions
 - [ ] For a given worksheet, ability to delete existing permissions
 - [ ] For a given worksheet, ability to delete the file
 - [ ] More Drive files management